PlaidCloud/docs/docs/source/plaidcloud/workflows/index.rst

 ----------------------

 During initial workflow development, testing, or troubleshooting it is often quite useful to run steps individually.
-To run a single step in isolation, right click on the step and select **Run Step** from the context menu.
+To run a single step in isolation:

+1) Right click on the step
+2) Select **Run Step** from the context menu.

 Running Multiple Steps
 ------------------------------------

 While running individual steps is useful, it also may be useful to run subsets of an entire workflow for development, testing, or troubleshooting.

-To run a subset of steps, select all the steps you would like to run and select **Run Selected** from the **Actions** menu at the top of the workflow steps hierarchy.
+To run a subset of steps:

+1) Select all the steps you would like to run
+2) Click **Actions** from the top bar
+3) Select **Run Selected**

 This will trigger a normal workflow processing but start the workflow at the beginning of the selected steps and stop once the last selected step is complete.

 Running and Entire Workflow
 ---------------------------

-You can trigger a full workflow run by either clicking on the run icon from the **Workflows** hierarchy or by selecting **Run All** from the **Actions** menu within a specific workflow.

-You can also click on the **Toggle Start/Stop** button at the top of the workflow table.
-This toggle button will stop a running workflow or start a workflow.
+To run the entire workflow:

+Select **start** from the top bar or click the "run" icon

 Setting the Workflow to Skip Steps
 ----------------------------------